 Silvia De Ascaniis

-Silvia is a senior lecturer and researcher at the Faculty of Communication Sciences at Università della Svizzera italiana - USI, Lugano (Switzerland).
+Silvia is a lecturer and researcher at the Institute of Digital Technologies for Communication of Università della Svizzera italiana - USI, Lugano (Switzerland).
 She is the coordinator of the UNESCO Chair in ICTs to develop and promote sustainable tourism in World Heritage Sites.

-- characteristics, opportunities and threats of Online Communication
+- characteristics, opportunities and risks of online communication;

-- the role and impact of ICTs in cultural tourism, in religious tourism and pilgrimage
+- role and impact of ICTs in cultural tourism, religious tourism and pilgrimages/cultural routes;

-Silvia is co-lecturer of the course "Online Communication" offered within the Bachelor in Communication, and of the course "UNESCO World Heritage and Tourism" offered within the Master in International Tourism.
-She was instructor of two Massive Online Open Courses (MOOC):
+At USI, Silvia is lecturer of the course “Online communication”, offered within the Bachelor in Communication and co-lecturer of the course "UNESCO World Heritage and Tourism" offered within the Master in International Tourism.
+She has been lecturer and member of the development team of the following Massive Online Open Courses (MOOC):

-- "Tourism Management at UNESCO World Heritage Sites", produced by the UNESCO UNITWIN Network “Culture, Tourism, and Development”, and jointly led by Paris 1 Panthéon-Sorbonne University (Paris, France) and the UNESCO Chair at USI.
-During the Coronavirus pandemic, the MOOC is fully accessible.
+- "Tourism Management at UNESCO World Heritage Sites" volumes I, II e III, produced by the UNESCO UNITWIN Network “Culture, Tourism, and Development”, and jointly led by Paris 1 Panthéon-Sorbonne University (Paris, France) and the UNESCO Chair at USI.

-In 2015-2016, she led the initiative "Faces4Heritage", launched by the U.S. Government to challange violent Extremism and awarded among the best social media campaigns worldwide: www.faces4heritage.org.
+During the a.y.
+2015-2016, she led the initiative "#faces4heritage", launched by the U.S. Government to challenge the diffusion of violent Extremism among young people and awarded among the best social media campaigns worldwide.

 She also collaborated with the School of Church Communicatiom, Pontificia Università della Santa Croce, Rome, in the analysis of communicative strategies used by Italian family associations.

 - online communication